antfu/contribute/README.md

 ## 👔 Etiquette

 > [!IMPORTANT]
+>
-> Please aware that vibe-coding contributions are **🚫 STRICTLY PROHIBITED**.
-We are humans behind these open source projects trying hard to maintain good quality and a healthy community.
-Not only do vibe-coding contributions pollute the code, but they also drain A LOT of unnecessary energy and time from maintainers and toxic the community and collaboration.
-All vibe-coded, AI-generated PRs will be rejected and closed without further notice.
-In serious cases, your account might be banned organization-wide and reported to GitHub.
+> Please be aware that vibe-coding contributions are **🚫 STRICTLY PROHIBITED**.
+We are humans behind these open source projects, trying hard to maintain good quality and a healthy community.
+Not only do vibe-coding contributions pollute the code, but they also drain A LOT of unnecessary energy and time from maintainers and toxify the community and collaboration.
+>
+> All vibe-coded, AI-generated PRs will be rejected and closed without further notice.
+In severe cases, your account might be banned organization-wide and reported to GitHub.
 >
 > **PLEASE SHOW SOME RESPECT** and do not do so.